 Parts of Speech

-Adjectives in English with Types and Examples
+Adjectives – Definition, Types Rules, and Examples

 What is an Adjective?